v-makoud/Azure-Industry-docs/azure-industry-docs/financial/index.md

 ![Financial Services](./assets/index-assets/financial-services.png)

 This content area focuses on specific use cases for the Financial Services industry.
-Learn how to use Azure to build solutions for common Finanacial Services use cases.
+Learn how to use Azure to build solutions for common Financial Services use cases.
 Use case overviews, solution guides, tutorials and other resources provide the materials needed to start building Financial Services solutions for common scenarios today.